 See demo videos for the cards and online versions here.

 Money Habitudes helps provide people with instant insights about their money personalities.
 It sparks honest, constructive conversation about people’s attitudes toward money and how their beliefs affect their lives and their finances.

 When discussing the outcomes, people quickly relate to:

 Playing the physical card game takes 10 – 15 minutes.
 The online version can typically be done in 5 to 15 minutes, as the set up and interpretation is automated.
 Interpreting results takes approximately 15 minutes for a quick overview.
 It is often combined with discussion and activities.

 Playing and receiving your Money Habitudes results is only the beginning.
 The greatest value is in the productive conversations that follow play.
 Money Habitudes comes with a list of positive and challenging attributes for each Habitude, insights on how others might see you and suggestions for next steps.
-This discussion stage can take as much or as little time as you want depending on whether it is a stand-alone activity or part of a larger curriculum.
+This discussion stage can take as much or as little time as you want depending on whether it is part of a larger curriculum or ongoing engagement.

 While many individuals use Money Habitudes on their own, the program is primarily used by professionals for client work, workshops and group activities, classes, self-assessment, staff training and more.
 This includes financial advisors, financial educators and financial counselors, relationship counselors and facilitators, educators and youth leaders, therapists, social workers, coaches, and institutions such as credit unions, banks, companies, universities, non-profits and faith-based programs.

 For more information, see the Who Uses It section.